greninger-lab/revica-strm/README.md

 - Stats for samples that failed assembly are in `failed_assembly_summary.tsv`.

 ## Docker
-Pull the docker image (269MB) that has all the dependencies from Docker Hub using the following command
+Pull the docker image that has all the dependencies from Docker Hub using the following command

-	docker pull greningerlab/revica
+	docker pull greningerlab/revica:ubuntu-20.04

 To run the docker image interactively, run the following command

-	docker run -it --rm greningerlab/revica
+	docker run -it --rm greningerlab/revica:ubuntu-20.04

+A smaller docker image based on alpine openjdk-8 (not compatible with AWS) is available at:

+	docker pull greningerlab/revica:8-jdk-alpine

 [Revica docker image on Docker Hub](https://hub.docker.com/repository/docker/greningerlab/revica)